diskria-legacy/VK-Protect/README.md

 - This project is from **2017**, written as an experiment.
 - It may cause bootloops, crashes, or bricks.
 - It is not secure and not production-ready.
+- VK API may have changed since 2017 and the script may no longer work.
+- Termux and Termux:API may also have changed, breaking compatibility.
+- Custom ROMs (CyanogenMod/LineageOS 13) are outdated and no longer supported.
 - VK token must be reissued if you change your password.
-- Archived here for educational/historical purposes only.
+- Archived here for historical/educational purposes only.

 ---

 ## License
-MIT License (you can change to any license you prefer).
+No license.
+All rights reserved.
+This repository is archived for historical/educational purposes only.